-Our three global research divisions are run from our key regions – Europe, Asia Pacific and North America: Process Research & Chemical Engineering (Ludwigshafen, Germany), Advanced Materials & Systems Research (Shanghai, China) and Bioscience Research (Research Triangle Park, North Carolina).
+Our three global research divisions are run from our key regions – Europe, Asia Pacific and North America: Process Research & Chemical Engineering (Ludwigshafen, Germany); Advanced Materials & Systems Research (Shanghai, China); and Bioscience Research (Research Triangle Park, North Carolina).
 Together with the development units in our operating divisions, they form the core of our global Know-How Verbund.
-BASF New Business GmbH and BASF Venture Capital GmbH supplement this network with the task of using new technologies to tap into attractive markets and new business models for BASF.
+BASF New Business GmbH and BASF Venture Capital GmbH supplement this network with the task of developing new technologies, attractive markets and new business models for BASF.

-In 2019, we generated sales of around €10 billion with products launched on the market in the past five years that stemmed from research and development activities.
+In 2020, we generated sales of around €10 billion with products launched on the market in the past five years that stemmed from research and development activities.
 In the long term, we aim to continue significantly increasing sales and earnings with new and improved products – especially with Accelerator products, which make a substantial sustainability contribution in the value chain.

-Our eight Academic Research Alliances are complemented by cooperations with around 300 universities and research institutes as well as collaborations with a large number of companies.
+Our eight Academic Research Alliances are complemented by cooperations with around 250 universities and research institutes as well as collaborations with a large number of companies.

-Research and development expenses amounted to €2,158 million, above the prior-year level (€1,994 million).
-The increase was mainly attributable to the research-intensive seed business, which BASF acquired from Bayer in August 2018.
-The operating divisions accounted for 81% of total research and development expenses in 2019.
-The remaining 19% related to cross-divisional corporate research focusing on long-term topics of strategic importance to the BASF Group.
+Research and development expenses amounted to €2,086 million in 2020 (2019: €2,158 million).
+The operating divisions accounted for 82% of total research and development expenses in 2020.
+The remaining 18% related to cross-divisional corporate research focusing on long-term topics of strategic importance to the BASF Group.

-Our cross-divisional corporate research will remain closely aligned with the requirements of our operating divisions and allows space to review creative research approaches quickly and in an agile way.
+Our cross-divisional corporate research remains closely aligned with the requirements of our operating divisions and allows space to review creative research approaches quickly and in an agile way.
 We strengthen existing and continually develop new, key technologies that are of central significance for our operating divisions, such as polymer technologies, catalyst processes or biotechnological methods.

 We have also identified additional, far-sighted topics that go above and beyond the current focus areas of our divisions.
-The aim is to use these to exploit new business opportunities within the next few years.
-Above and beyond this, we are working on overarching projects with a high technological, social or regulatory relevance.
-For instance, one global research and development program, Carbon Management R&D Program, is focusing on the energy-intensive underlying production processes for basic chemicals.
-These basic chemicals account for around 70% of the CO2 emissions produced by the European chemical industry.1 The program covers topics such as the development of new catalysts for dry reforming methane with CO2 to produce syngas, and using methane pyrolysis to produce hydrogen from natural gas.
+The aim is to use these to leverage new business opportunities within the next few years.
+In addition, we are working on overarching projects with a high technological, social or regulatory relevance.
+For instance, one global research and development program, the Carbon Management R&D Program, is focusing on the underlying energy-intensive production processes for basic chemicals.
+These basic chemicals account for around 70% of the CO2 emissions produced by the European chemical industry.1 The program covers topics such as the development of new catalysts for dry reforming methane with CO2 to produce syngas, and using methane pyrolysis to produce hydrogen from natural gas or biogas.

 1 Sources: JRC (Energy efficiency and GHG emissions: Prospective scenarios for the Chemical and Petrochemical Industry 2017, Boulamanti A., Moya J.A.); DECHEMA Technology Study (Low carbon energy and feedstock for the European chemical Industry, 2017)